excerpts from Daniel Dor, Chris Knight, and Jerome Lewis, The Social Origins of Language (Oxford, 2014)

 nor brings about change in the world, but creates altogether new

-institutional states of affairs, or ‘istitutional facts’, within it.
+institutional states of affairs, or ‘institutional facts’, within it.

 (171)